Finding the Best Places to Retire Since 2006!

 There is no public transit system, but the county has contracted with VIP Services, a company that offers curb to curb rides to doctors' offices, shopping areas and senior dining centers to people age 60 or better.

-Winters can be a challenge, but Elkhorn's lake recreation, safe neighbohoods, affordable living, abundant outdoor recreation and close proximity to major urban areas make it a spot to consider for retirement.
+Winters can be a challenge, but Elkhorn's lake recreation, safe neighbohoods, reasonably priced living and proximity to major urban areas make it a spot to consider for retirement.

 Wisconsin, a Midwestern state, was first discovered by the French but then settled by German and Scandinavian immigrants in the 19th-century.
 It was admitted to the Union in 1848 and today is a large dairy producer, particulalry famous for its cheese.